tmdiep/google-cloud-go/pubsublite/internal/wire/README.md

   acquired the struct's mutex.
 Since Go does not support re-entrant locks, they do not acquire the mutex.
 These are typically common util methods that need to be atomic with other operations.

+## General TODOs

+* Once support for Go1.12 is dropped, remove usage of `golang.org/x/xerrors` for wrapping errors and use `errors` from the standard library.